 Caroline began her dance training at a young age at J & D Dance Academy in Reading.
 Here she trained in classical ballet, jazz, tap, lyrical, contemporary, and hip-hop for thirteen years.
 Caroline was also an avid musical theatre performer throughout her childhood.
 In college, Caroline became a member of the UNH Dance Team training and competing in styles of Jazz, Lyrical, Contemporary, and Pom.
 Caroline also was a Lowell Spinners Dancer for two years.
 Throughout her years at DCD, Caroline has led the studio's competitive teams to top-placing scores, overall competition placements, and judges' choice awards.
 Caroline holds Bachelor's Degree in Child Development from UNH and a graduate degree in Early Childhood Education from Salem State University.
 In addition to her work at DCD, Caroline is also a Kindergarten Teacher in Lexington.
 Miss Caroline is excited to return for her seventh year at The Dance Center and looks forward to sharing her love of dance with her students!

 Sarah graduated Magna Cum Laude from the University of New Hampshire where she received her Bachelor’s Degree in Marketing and Management with a minor in Dance.
 Sarah trained in tap, jazz, ballet, pointe, acro-jazz, modern, hip-hop, and lyrical for fourteen years at Kerry's Dance Center in NH.
 During her years as a student, she was a student-choreographer, assistant teacher, and competition team member.
 Her choreography has been performed in front of thousands of people at UNH’s Cowell Stadium, in local promotional performances, state competitions, Boston Celtic’s Games, and even on the Miss New Hampshire Stage where she took home the title of Miss New Hampshire from 2019-2020.
 While training with her team at UNH, she studied tap, jazz, ballet, aerial arts, dance composition, and choreography.
 Sarah served as the head coach of the Timberlane High Dance Team.
 Sarah is trained in Aerial Silks and Trapeze and is a certified Acrobatic Arts Instructor.
 Over the past years at DCD, Miss Sarah has taught all ages from Twirl and Tumblers to our senior competitive group.
 She has led our competitive teams to many high-placing regional championships and judge's awards.
-Sarah is thrilled to return to The Dance Center for her fifth year and continue her passion for teaching.
+Sarah is thrilled to return to The Dance Center for her sixth year and continue her passion for teaching.